PDAL/PDAL/doc/tutorial/las.rst

 .. note::

-    There are VLRs that are defined by the specification, and they always have the VLR ``user_id`` of `LASF_Spec`.
-The most important ones are used for describing the coordinate system of the data.
+    There are VLRs that are defined by the specification, and they have the VLR ``user_id``s of `LASF_Spec` or `LASF_Projection`.

-VLRs are inserted into the file as a header that stores a length along with a binary block of data.
+    `LASF_Spec` VLRs provide a description of the data beyond that available in the header.  `LASF_Projection` VLRs store the spatial coordinate system of the data.

 For LAS 1.0-1.3, the VLR length could be no larger than 65535 bytes.
 For EVLRs, stored at the end of the file in LAS 1.4, this limit was increased to 4gb.

 VLR Example
 ................................................................................

 You can add your own VLRs to files to store processing information or whatever you want by providing a JSON block via :ref:`writers.las` ``vlrs`` option that defines the ``user_id`` and ``data`` items for the VLR.
 The ``data`` option must be `base64`_-encoded string output.
 The data will be converted to binary